ingics/ingics-blegw-demoboard/README.md

 iGS03:
 - Mode: MQTT Client
-- Host: test.mosquitto.org (or any broker support open autherticate)
+- Host: test.mosquitto.org (or any broker support open authenticate)
 - Port: 2883 (or port number served by the broker)
 - Publish Topic: (any topic string for identify the device)